JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– – registered user is on desktop,on the homepage and not logged in
+    *   Registered user is on desktop,on the homepage and not logged in
 *   Steps:
 1. Click on My Account button in the navigation bar
 2. Select Log In from the dropdown \
 – – See a Sign in form
 3. Complete sign in form
 4. Click Sign In

 Expectation: